 Head of Research, Africa and the Middle East, International Consilium,

-The foregoing statements aptly connote two understandings of the state of the Nigerian economy.
+The preceding statements aptly connote two understandings of the state of the Nigerian economy.
 These understandings show that the economy is one of the fastest-growing economies in Africa and the world.
-Although Nigeria has had a hash economic history, it has undergone and still undergoing economic reforms to make Nigeria Africa’s financial hub and one of the twenty largest economies in the world by the year 2020.
-Needless to say that the country has experienced political instability, corruption, and poor macroeconomic management in the past; this was responsible for the unpleasant and harsh economic situation.
+Although Nigeria has had a harsh economic history, it has undergone.
+It is undergoing economic reforms to make Nigeria Africa’s financial hub and one of the twenty largest economies in the world by 2020. , The country has experienced political instability, corruption, and poor macroeconomic management in the past; this was responsible for the unpleasant and harsh economic situation.

 The government’s relentless efforts to reposition the economy have translated into remarkable economic growth and development.
 Several mechanisms have been put in place to sustain this growth and development, capable of balancing stakeholders’ interests.
-Perhaps, this view must have influenced Gordon Smith’s submission.
-He described Nigeria as the most dynamic market in Africa, which is under severe pressure from some countries in Africa to serve as a cushion against global turbulence.
-He also noted that some countries like Ghana, Malawi, Mauritius, among others, were depending on her at the moment due to global risk exposure and that the country’s economy, led by the consolidated banks, was far from being affected by the global credit crisis currently rocking the world’s financial giants.
-He stressed further that foreign investors, who will be patient enough to weigh the Nigerian financial system on the credit risk perspective relative to global events, will find the nation’s financial sector more interesting to invest and raise capital from.
+Perhaps this view must have influenced Gordon Smith’s submission.
+He described Nigeria as the most dynamic market in Africa, which is under severe pressure from some African countries to serve as a cushion against global turbulence.
+He also noted that some countries like Ghana, Malawi, and Mauritius, among others, were depending on her at the moment due to international risk exposure and that the country’s economy, led by the consolidated banks, was far from being affected by the worldwide credit crisis currently rocking the world’s financial giants.
+He stressed further that foreign investors, who will be patient enough to weigh the Nigerian economic system on the credit risk perspective relative to global events, will find the nation’s financial sector more interesting to invest and raise capital.

-Faced with numerous challenges, the Nigerian government is determined to strengthen, diversify and make the economy attractive and investment-friendly to both local and foreign investors.
-The government has adopted total liberalization and globalization as the economic policy, instituted privatization and commercialization programs of public enterprises, provided total security for business and people, extended invitation to domestic and foreign investors, abolished laws inhibiting competition, embraced and fine-tuned policies to ensure the quick realization of growth and development of all sectors of the economy.
-The effort is already paying off as Nigeria is now the focus for foreign investment, thereby increased exponentially Foreign Direct Investment (FDI).
+Faced with numerous challenges, the Nigerian government is determined to strengthen, diversify, and make the economy attractive and investment-friendly to local and foreign investors.
+The government has adopted total liberalization and globalization as the economic policy, instituted privatization and commercialization programs of public enterprises, provided full security for business and people, extended invitations to domestic and foreign investors, abolished laws inhibiting competition, embraced and fine-tuned policies to ensure the quick realization of growth and development of all sectors of the economy.
+The effort is already paying off as Nigeria is now the focus for foreign investment, thereby increasing exponentially Foreign Direct Investment (FDI).
 Scores of economic missions and delegations from developed and developing countries have visited Nigeria, thus accelerating its growth at a speedy rate.

-It becomes pertinent to direct the course of this discussion to embrace the second understanding of the above statements made by Hamadoun Toure and Gordon Smith.
-However, it becomes more pertinent to enumerate the inherent investment opportunities in the Nigerian economy before discussing security as raised by Toure.
+It becomes pertinent to direct the course of this discussion to embrace Hamadoun Toure’s and Gordon Smith’s second understanding of the above statements.
+However, as Toure raised, it becomes more relevant to enumerate the inherent investment opportunities in the Nigerian economy before discussing security.

 No doubt, Nigeria is an investment haven with countless and lucrative investment opportunities, including oil and gas, solid mineral, agriculture, tourism, telecommunication, power and steel, transport, trade processing zone, financial sector, real estate/property, manufacturing, sport, and entertainment, and fashion industry.
 Investors have a wide range of opportunities to choose from.
-It is important to note that the growth rate of investment is fantastic and exponential in any of these sectors.
-Investors are at the advantage of presenting their products and services to already-made markets, taking advantage of over 140 million.
+It is important to note that the investment growth rate is fantastic and exponential in any of these sectors.
+Investors are advantaged in presenting their products and services to already-made markets, taking advantage of over 140 million.

-In telecommunication, statistics reveal that mobile phone users in Africa were about 280 million, overtaking the United States and Canada with their 277 million users in the opening quarter of 2008.
-With 70 million connections in 2007, the Continent became the fastest-growing region globally, representing a growth of 38 percent, ahead of the Middle-East (33 percent) and the Asia-Pacific (29 percent).
-It was also revealed that the fastest-growing markets are located in northern and western Africa, representing 63 percent of the total connections in the region altogether.
-The record showed that Nigeria, Zambia, Tanzania, The Democratic Republic of Congo, Kenya, Algeria, Tunisia, Ghana, and South Africa are highly competitive markets in the Region.
-The record further contends that two-thirds of Africa’s telephony are in their early development phase, with penetration rates below 30 percent at the end of 2007.
-In percentage terms, it was noted that Africa is the fastest-growing market globally, but also the second smallest in terms of connections after Middle-East.
+In telecommunication, statistics reveal that mobile phone users in Africa were about 280 million, overtaking the United States and Canada with 277 million users in the opening quarter of 2008.
+With 70 million connections in 2007, the Continent became the fastest-growing Region globally, representing a growth of 38 percent, ahead of the Middle East (33 percent) and the Asia-Pacific (29 percent).
+It was also revealed that the fastest-growing markets are located in northern and western Africa, representing 63 percent of the total connections in the Region altogether.
+The record shows that Nigeria, Zambia, Tanzania, The Democratic Republic of Congo, Kenya, Algeria, Tunisia, Ghana, and South Africa are highly competitive markets in the Region.
+The record further contends that two-thirds of Africa’s telephony is in its early development phase, with penetration rates below 30 percent at the end of 2007.
+In percentage terms, it was noted that Africa is the fastest-growing market globally and the second smallest in connections after the Middle East.

-As Nigeria accounts for 57 percent of the West Africa mobile phones, the country is acknowledged as the leading and the fastest-growing telecom market in Africa.
-With mobile phone users at 44,932,181 and 734,444 for GSM and mobile CDMA, respectively, her contributions to West Africa and Africa’s telecommunication growth can not be overemphasized.
-While the overall economic growth rate stands at 7% per annum, mobile telephony is about 35-50%.
-Assuming that each of these connections was busy for a minute in a day, the country telecoms market has the capacity to generate over USD 16 million per day (USD16, 666,667) and close to USD 6 billion per year (USD 5,833,333,300).
-This is why telecom companies such as Visafone and Etisalat quickly joined MTN, Globacom, Celtel, and other telecoms service providers in exploiting opportunities in the country.
+As Nigeria accounts for 57 percent of West African mobile phones, the country is acknowledged as Africa’s leading and fastest-growing telecom market.
+Her contributions to West Africa and Africa’s telecommunication growth cannot be overemphasized, with mobile phone users at 44,932,181 and 734,444 for GSM and mobile CDMA, respectively.
+While the overall economic growth rate is 7% annually, mobile telephony is about 35-50%.
+Assuming each connection was busy for a minute, the country’s telecoms market can generate over USD 16 million per day (USD 16,666,667) and close to USD 6 billion per year (USD 5,833,333,300).
+This is why telecom companies such as Visafone and Etisalat quickly joined MTN, Globacom, Celtel, and other telecom service providers in exploiting opportunities in the country.